College Campus Reporting Options for Sexual Violence

 Founded in 2011 as Sexual Health Innovation (SHI), Jess Ladd created what is now known as Callisto in an effort to make reporting systems for sexual violence more accessible and easy to navigate.
-This non-profit offers an online service with three main features: matching, recording, and resource provision.
-The Matching System helps identify repeat offenders who are identified upon 2+ reports.
-Victims are then contacted by a personal Legal Options Counselor to discuss next steps.
-Individuals can record their experience via Callisto’s program.
-The resources Callisto provides include options to get in touch with psychological and legal counselling, how to prepare for interviews with police officers, and how to navigate reporting on campus if that is the decided course of action.
+This non-profit organization offers an online service with three main features: matching, recording, and resource provision.
+The Matching System helps to identify repeat offenders who are identified upon 2+ reports.
+Victims are then contacted by a personal Legal Options Counselor to discuss the next steps.
+Individuals can record their experiences via Callisto’s program.
+The resources Callisto provides include options to get in touch with psychological and legal counseling, assistance to prepare for interviews with police officers, and provide information on how to navigate reporting on campus if that is the decided course of action.

 Callisto is a service that recognizes the importance of individual rights and choices when it comes to reporting incidents of assault.
-It recognizes that often, university campuses do not effectively support students who come forward as victims of sexual assault and provides them a free, safe, confidential, and alternative reporting method.
-The non-profit has a designated full-time staff member deemed the Assistant Director of Campus Engagement and hires and partners with software engineers to stay up-to-date on the latest and most secure reporting technologies.
-Its most unique feature is its matching program, as according to reports by Callisto, offenders can commit sexual assault up to 6 times prior to graduation from a university campus.
+The university campuses often do not effectively support students who come forward as victims of sexual assault and often fail to provide them with a free, safe, confidential, and alternative reporting method.
+The non-profit has a designated full-time staff member deemed the Assistant Director of Campus Engagement and hires and partners with software engineers to stay up-to-date on the latest and most secure reporting technologies related to the website’s requirements.
+Its most unique feature is its matching program because according to reports by Callisto, offenders can commit sexual assaults up to 6 times during their university education.

 Goal 1: Prevent and eliminate all forms of violence and harassment against women and girls in private and public spaces, including trafficking and sexual and other types of exploitation (NUA 13c, 39; SDG 5.2; CEDAW article 6).